iExecBlockchainComputing/iexec-doc/worker.rst

 LOGGERLEVEL       logger level used by the worker                 NO           INFO
 ================  ==============================================  ==========  =============

-Regarding the volumes mounted with the -v command, they are mandatory.
+Regarding the volumes mounted with the -v option in the docker run command, they are mandatory, if not defined the worker may not behave as expected.

 Install a worker from deb package
 ---------------------------------